xbcsmith/epr-workshop/01-intro/00-basics.md

 scaling only the services that require it, avoiding the need to scale every service uniformly.

-## You want microservices this is how you get microservices?
+## You want microservices?
+This is how you get microservices

 There are drawbacks to this approach.
 We can increase the complexity of the system by increasing the number of microservices.